plone/training/api.rst

 Products.PrintingMailHost
     A addon that prevents Plone from sending mails.
 They are instead logged.

-Products.Ienablesettrace
+Products.enablesettrace or Products.Ienablesettrace
     Addon that allows to use pdb and ipdb in python skin-scripts.
-Very useful.
+Very useful for old .

 ``verbose-security = on``
     A option for the recipe *plone.recipe.zope2instance* that logs the detailed reasons why a user might not be authorized to see something.